 Picnic wine essentials to pack

 - A corkscrew.
-It sounds obvious, but without one you’ll be left resorting to that Youtube video you once saw about someone opening wine with a shoe.
+It sounds obvious, but without one you’ll be left resorting to that YouTube video you once saw about someone opening wine with a shoe.
 Screwcap wines are the obvious alternative, or think inside the box and discover how the quality of bag in box wines has gone through the roof in recent times.
 Or perhaps take a characterful sparkler.

 - Ice or ice packs.
 If you’re going for white, rosé, sparkling or even a light red wine, then you’re probably going to need a way of keeping the wine cool.
-If you’re already out and about, head to the nearest shop and buy ice and salt, according to one of our experts.
+If you’re already out and about, head to the nearest shop and buy ice and salt.

 - Consider ordering a picnic wine glass holder: Because life is too short to spend time balancing a wine glass on blades of grass.